 NASP technology is ideal for real time Edge sensor signal processing (ESSP) appliances, providing small size, ultra-low power consumption and low latency.

 NASP Convertor works with any standard Neural Net framework like Keras, Tensor Flow or others.

-NASP receives any type of signal and processes raw sensor data using neuromorphic AI computations on sensor level without digitalizing analog signals.
+NASP receives any type of signal and processes raw sensor data using neuromorphic AI computations on sensor level without sending it to the cloud.

 2POLYN’s neuromorphic architecture processes input signals in a true parallel asynchronous mode providing unprecedented low latency and low power consumption.
 Calculations do not require CPU usage or memory access.